vinishdas/HTF-C09/README.md

 # 🚀 HackToFuture 3.0 Repository Setup Guide
-#### To track your progress and collaborate effectively, every team must fork the official repository and follow the steps below.
+#### To track your progress and collaborate effectively, every team must create a new repository using the provided template and follow the steps below.
 <br>

 # 🧩 Use the Repository Template